jlowe000/oci-arcade-tf/README.md

 - Know whether you want to run a free-tier instance of the database
 - Create a SSH Key (ie using puttygen or ssh-keygen)
 - Define an admin password for ADW
+- Know your Kafka configuration (if you want to point this to a third-party cluster environment)

 ### Here are some references to help with filling in this information from your tenancy